 Giants report card: How we graded Big Blue in Week 17 win

-The New York Giants were defeated by the Minnesota Vikings, 38-10, on Sunday afternoon.
+The New York Giants defeated the Indianapolis Colts, 38-10, on Sunday afternoon.

+This win brings the Giants’ record to 9-6-1 and punches their ticket into the playoffs.

 Here’s a quick breakdown of what we saw during the game and how we graded the Giants in this win.